 \section{Conclusion}

 This work shows how proven concepts from CNNs (\ie residual/dense connections and dilated convolutions) can be transferred to GCNs in order to make GCNs go as deep as CNNs.
 Adding skip connections and dilated convolutions to GCNs alleviates the training difficulty, which was impeding GCNs to go deeper and thus impeding further progress.
+We also encourage readers to read the recent work on benchmarking GNNs \cite{dwivedi2020benchmarking} to further understand how different techniques can aid in training GNNs.

 A large number of experiments on semantic segmentation and part segmentation of 3D point clouds, as well as node classification on biological graphs show the benefit of deeper architectures, as they achieve state-of-the-art performance.
 We also show that our approach generalizes across several GCN operators.
 For the point cloud tasks, we achieve the best results using EdgeConv \cite{wang2018understanding} as GCN operators for our backbone networks.
 Moreover, we find that dilated graph convolutions help to gain a larger receptive field without loss of resolution.
 Even with a small number of nearest neighbors, DeepGCNs can achieve high performance on point cloud semantic segmentation. \emph{ResGCN-112} and \emph{ResGCN-56} perform very well on this task, although they only use $4$ and $8$ nearest neighbors respectively compared to $16$ for \emph{ResGCN-28}.
-For the biological graph task, we achieve the best results using the MRGCN operator, which we propose as a novel memory-efficient alternative to EdgeConv.
-We successfully trained \emph{ResMRGCN-112} and \emph{DenseMRGCN-56}; both networks converged very well and achieved state-of-the-art results on the PPI dataset.
+For the biological graph task, we achieve the best results using the MRGCN operator, which we propose as a novel memory-efficient alternative to EdgeConv. \RR{We successfully trained \emph{ResMRGCN-112} and \emph{DenseMRGCN-56}; both networks converged very well and achieved very promising results on the PPI dataset.}